International students at the University of Adelaide are required to pay annual tuition fees for their respective program of study.

 - studying in Australia under a formal exchange program between an educational institution in their home country and The University of Adelaide.

-A $9000 deposit is payable when you accept the Offer of Admission.
+A $14,000 deposit is payable when you accept the Offer of Admission.
 This payment is counted as credit towards your tuition fees in the first study period of enrolment.
-An invoice for the balance of fees for your first study period is sent before the first day of teaching.
+An invoice for the balance of fees for your first study period is sent before the first day of teaching and/or upon enrolment.

-Full details on programs offered in 2017 and the relevant tuition fees is available in the University's Degree Finder.
+Full details on programs offered and the relevant tuition fees is available in the University's Degree Finder.

-- International postgraduate research students who undertake most or all of their research away from the University are charged 50 per cent of their relevant tuition fee for the duration of their period away.
-For further information please contact the Adelaide Graduate Centre.
+- International postgraduate research students who undertake most or all of their research away from South Australia may be charged 50 per cent of their relevant tuition fee for the duration of their period away.
+For further information please contact the Adelaide Graduate Centre

-- Fees for continuing students may be increased annually, up to the limit specified in each student’s initial letter of offer.
+- Fees for continuing students may be increased annually, as specified in each student’s initial letter of offer.

 International students requiring further information on financial assistance and advice, please visit our Financial Assistance page.

-The Department of Immigration & Border Protection (DIBP) requires all international students on student visas and their families (on 'dependant' visas) to pay for health insurance during their stay in Australia.
+The Department of Home Affairs (DHA) requires all international students on student visas and their families (on 'dependant' visas) to pay for health insurance during their stay in Australia.

 If you choose to organise your OSHC with another insurance provider, you need to contact that insurer directly.
 If you choose another provider please remember that it is a condition of your student visa that you maintain current OSHC for the duration of your visa.
 You must provide proof to the University that you have paid OSHC for the duration of your visa before your student visa can be issued.